insected/bobbae_gcp-wiki/Interview-Data-Engineering.md

 ## How is Bayesian useful in ML?
 Or is ML different than Bayesian statistics?

-Machine learning simply tries to predict something about a certain system based on data available.
+Machine learning tries to predict something about a certain system based on data available.
 But Bayesian statistics, on the other hand, is the degree of belief.

 Bayesian machine learning is useful when there are fewer data available.